 Student voices play a vital role in shaping sustainability at Roehampton.
 In the 2024–25 academic year:

-- Mohammad Imran Shafiqi, Students' Union President, represented the student body on the Environmental Sustainability Committee (ESC), contributing to strategic discussions and decisions around the university’s sustainability priorities.
+- Mohammad Imran Shafiqi, Students' Union President, represented the student body on the Sustainability Committee (SC), contributing to strategic discussions and decisions around the university’s sustainability priorities.

-- Adam Fewster, Students' Union Vice President of Welfare, represented the student voice on the Facilities and Procurement Working Group, ensuring student perspectives were considered in how the university manages its spaces, operations, and purchasing practices.
+- Adam Fewster, Students' Union Vice President of Welfare, represented the student voice on the Circular Economy Working Group, ensuring student perspectives were considered in how the university manages its spaces, operations, and purchasing practices.

 This ongoing involvement ensures that student perspectives remain central to our sustainability planning and action.